What’s new in Simbrain 4

 - Undo/redo (Finally!)

-- Supervised models that allow for using backprop on the fly on a source and target set of neurons or neuron arrays, including through paths of diverging and reconverging weights.
-The framework includes multiple optimizers (Adam, SGD) and flexible weight initialization strategies.
+- Supervised models allow backpropagation to be applied on the fly between selected source and target layers, including across paths with diverging and reconverging weights.
+The framework includes multiple optimizers and flexible weight initialization strategies.

 - Neuron collections were introduced as a new way of organizing neurons.
 These are lightweight wrappers on neurons that can overlap.

-- Over 20 neuron update rules are now available, including biologically detailed models (Morris-Lecar, Izhikevich, FitzHugh-Nagumo) and modern ML activations like GELU (for transformers), Kuramoto, Allostatic, and Softmax.
+- Over 20 neuron update rules are now available, including biologically detailed models (Morris-Lecar, Izhikevich, FitzHugh-Nagumo) and modern ML activations like GELU (for transformers), Kuramoto, and Allostatic.

 - New subnetwork types including restricted Boltzmann machines